nicolaspenailillo/vault_migration/README.md

 # Hashicorp Vault Migration Util
-Util to copy secret engine from one Vault to another
+Util to copy secret engine from one Vault to another with OIDC authentication

 # Usage
 ```console